pingcap/docs/dev/benchmark/add-index-with-load.md

 ### Test conclusion

-When you perform frequent write operations (this test involves `UPDATE`, `INSERT` and `DELETE` operations) to the target column of `Add Index` statement, the default `Add Index` configuration has a significant impact on the online workload of the system.
-It is mainly because of the write conflicts caused by the concurrent `Add Index` operation and column update.
+When you perform frequent write operations (this test involves `UPDATE`, `INSERT` and `DELETE` operations) to the target column of the `ADD INDEX` statement, the default `ADD INDEX` configuration has a significant impact on the online workload of the system.
+It is mainly because of the write conflicts caused by the concurrent `ADD INDEX` operation and column update.
 The performance of the system is as follows:

-- As the two parameters increase, the value of `TiKV_prewrite_latch_wait_duration` increases significantly, slowing down the write speed.
+- As the value of `tidb_ddl_reorg_worker_cnt` and `tidb_ddl_reorg_batch_size` parameters increase, the value of `TiKV_prewrite_latch_wait_duration` increases significantly, slowing down the write speed.
 - When the value of `tidb_ddl_reorg_worker_cnt` and `tidb_ddl_reorg_batch_size` are very large, you can execute the `admin show ddl` command to see multiple retry attempts of the DDL job, such as `Write conflict, txnStartTS 410327455965380624 is stale [try again later], ErrCount:38, SnapshotVersion: 410327228136030220`.
-In this situation, the `Add Index` operation takes a very long time to complete.
+In this situation, the `ADD INDEX` operation takes a very long time to complete.

-## Test plan 2: do not perform write operations to the target column of `ADD INDEX` statement (query-only)
+## Test plan 2: do not perform write operations to the target column of the `ADD INDEX` statement (query-only)

-1. Start `oltp_read_only` test.
+1. Start the `oltp_read_only` test.
 2. Perform at the same time with step 1: use `alter table sbtest1 add index c_idx(c)` to add an index.
-3. Perform at the end of step 2: when the index is added successfully, stop `oltp_read_only` test.
+3. Perform at the end of step 2: when the index is added successfully, stop the `oltp_read_only` test.
 4. Get the duration of `alter table ... add index` and the average TPS and QPS of Sysbench in this period.
 5. Gradually increase the value of two parameters `tidb_ddl_reorg_worker_cnt` and `tidb_ddl_reorg_batch_size`, and then repeat step 1-4.